itzneel05/murf-10-days-ai-voice-agents-challenge/README.md

 - Uses a small JSON content file with concepts to guide learning
 - Users can switch modes anytime by voice

+---

+# Day 5 - Simple FAQ SDR + Lead Capture Voice Agent

+For Day 5, I built a Sales Development Representative (SDR) voice agent for an Yellow AI.
+This agent:

+- Greets visitors warmly and asks about their needs
+- Answers common company/product/pricing questions using a prepared FAQ JSON
+- Collects lead details naturally during the conversation (name, company, email, role, use case, team size, timeline)
+- Stores lead info and generates a summary at the end of the call in a JSON file

+Powered by the fastest Text-to-Speech API — **Murf Falcon** — providing smooth, natural voice interactions.

 Excited for the upcoming days as I continue building and refining more intelligent and responsive voice agents with Murf AI's advanced ecosystem!